About Us

 Where We Began

 AVP's community-led initiative began in the 1970s in Green Haven Prison in upstate New York as a program to reduce levels of violence among young prisoners.
-It was soon recognized as an effective approach for workplaces, schools, churches and community groups in the US and abroad.
+It was soon recognized as an effective approach for workplaces, schools, churches and community groups.

 Where We Are Now

-Today, AVP workshops are active in 33 states, in prisons and jails, churches and businesses, shelters, youth clubs and schools.
-AVP is also active in 50 countries.
-Successful workshops have been held with combatants in conflict zones like Sudan, Indonesia, and Rwanda.
+AVP chapters are active in 33 states across the country, in prisons and jails, churches and businesses, shelters, youth clubs and schools.